jeremytammik/tbc/a/1920_apply_code_changes.md

 While debugging, I thought id see if this would work in Revit Addin Development.

-Initial testing confirmed that it does indeed apply code changes which can be seen in a video demonstrating the modification of an add-in tool I'm working on. (in c# at least.
-Need to test .xaml)
+Initial testing confirmed that it does indeed apply code changes which can be seen in a video demonstrating the modification of an add-in tool I'm working on &ndash; in C# at least; Need to test `.xaml`.

 I've recorded a [two-minute video](https://www.screencast.com/t/5oCj1jBJha) demonstrating the initial test, which I hope is clear enough to see.